 When the type, nature, and location of an accident are known, the right help will be available sooner.

-- Did anyone get hurt or may be in danger?
+- Did anyone get hurt or may anyone be in danger?

-The emergency medical care is not always dispatched together with the rescue team.
-It gets on the way only when someone has been hurt, or there is a real danger of it.
+An ambulance is not always dispatched together with the rescue team.
+It departs only when someone has been hurt or if there is a real danger of it.
 In the case of fires, this means that a person is or is believed to be in the area involved in the fire.
-If the caller can say this, the most important thing - the protection of human life - is ensured to the maximum extent.
+If the caller can say this, the most important thing – the protection of human life – is ensured to the maximum extent.

 - Can there be any additional dangers in a burning building?

-Additional dangers are gas cylinders, combustible liquids, explosives, and the like.
-Often they are stored in attics or in adjoining buildings such as garages or sheds.
-This is where the fire risk is often greater than in the dwellings because the safety of these areas is not monitored as closely.
+Additional dangers include gas cylinders, combustible liquids, explosives, and the like.
+They are often stored in attics or in adjoining buildings, such as garages or sheds.
+This is where the fire risk is often greater than in the dwellings, because the safety of these areas is not monitored as closely.

-- What is the name and the contact phone of the person making the call?
+- What is the name and the contact phone number of the person making the call?

-The alarm center technology allows most phone numbers to be identified immediately.
-However, the caller’s contact is always asked because he or she can be calling from somebody else’s number.
+The technology of the Emergency Response Centre allows most phone numbers to be identified immediately.
+However, the caller’s contact is still always asked because they might be calling from somebody else’s phone.
 It is always possible to call back to the right phone and ask for more information, for example, to specify the address or access options.